va3wam/va3wam.github.io/_pages/softwareStandards.md

 toc: true
 header:
   caption: "Software Standards"
-  image: "/assets/images/vaccumTubes.jpg"
+  image: "/assets/images/software.jpg"

 ---
-When contributing to VA3WAM repositories please follow these standards.
+When contributing to our repositories please follow these standards.
 With luck we will be able to jump between projects with minimal effort.

 ## C++